ApiLogicServer/Docs/docs/Tutorial.md

 ### Logic
 API and UI automation are impressive answers to _familiar_ challenges.
 Logic automation is a _unique_ answer to a significant and unaddressed problem:

 > For transaction systems, backend constraint and derivation logic is often nearly *half* the system.
-This is not addressed by conventional approaches of "your code goes here".
+This is not addressed by conventional approaches consisting only of "your code goes here".

 The *logic* portion of API *Logic* server is a declarative approach - you declare spreadsheet-like rules for multi-table constraints and derivations.
 The 5 rules shown below represent the same logic as 200 lines of Python - a remarkable **40X.**